How Can We Slow Down Prison’s Revolving Door?

 Is it a simple matter for prisons to do more to raise the level of inmates’ educational attainment and offer meaningful work experiences to build track records that inmates can offer to future employers?

-A recent Program for the International Assessment of Adult Competencies (PIAAC) study involving a nationally representative sample of more than 1,300 prisoners from nearly 100 prisons shows that 94 percent of prisoners have at most only a high school education—and 30 percent of those that previously attended high school did not earn a diploma.
+A 2016 study from the Program for the International Assessment of Adult Competencies (PIAAC) involving a nationally representative sample of more than 1,300 prisoners from nearly 100 prisons shows that 94 percent of prisoners have at most only a high school education—and 30 percent of those that previously attended high school did not earn a diploma.
 Only 6 percent of prison inmates have completed some college.

 While in prison: